nimz/productivity-helper/README.md

 ## Installation
 To download this application on Mac, clone the git directory and open the .xcodeproj file and build it in XCode (hit the triangular "play" button in the top left).
-You can then click and hold the application icon and select "Keep in Dock", so you do not need to open XCode again.
+You can then click and hold the application icon and select "Keep in Dock", so you do not need to open XCode again and can thereafter start the application directly from your Dock.
 If desired, you can also set the application to Open at Login (the same way).
 In the future, this application will be made available in ready-to-use format, so that users do not need XCode or have to build it themselves.
 (Note: This application requires Mac OS X 10.10 or above, as well as a reasonably up-to-date version of Google Chrome.)

 ## Appearance
 The user interface is currently fairly barebones.
 There are plans to improve it,